Caleydo/tdp_publicdb/README.md

 ***

-Note that this code has been specifically implemented for Boehringer Ingelheim and is not part of the **[Caleydo Web](http://caleydo.org/)** platform.
+This code has been specifically implemented for Boehringer Ingelheim and is not part of the **[Caleydo Web](http://caleydo.org/)** platform.